vando026/surgeon/docs/2-PbSS-selecting-columns.md

 ## Parquet Session Summary  (PbSS)

-Surgeon tries to simply the selection of columns or fields when reading a dataset for the first time.
-To demonstrate, import surgeon's `PbSS`  object and other `Spark` necessities, set the file path, and read the data.
+Surgeon simplifies the selection of columns when reading a dataset for the first time.
+To demonstrate, first import surgeon's `PbSS`  object and other `Spark` necessities, set the file path, and read the data.

 ```scala